MayGo/playgrounds/README.md

 - Enqueuing kids in a queue when a play site is full.
 The API registers queues on play sites and allows kids to wait in the queue if they accept.
 - Removing kids from play sites or queues.
 - Providing play site utilization at the current moment, measured in percentage.
 - Providing the total visitor count during the current day on all play sites.
+Resets at midnight.

 ## Usage